Data Pump Utility

 $ impdp scott/tiger schemas=scott directory=dir dumpfile=scott_hr.dmp logfile=scott_hr.log

-Full Database Exports
+Full Database Exports and imports

 $ empdp system/password full=y directory=dir dumpfile=full_db.dmp logfile=full_db.log

-Now if you lost any important table then you can recover it using this backup with below command.
+Now if you lost any important table then you can recover it using this backup with the below command.

 $ impdp system/password full=y directory=y dumpfile=full_db.dmp logfile=full_db.log